Table of Contents

 However, there is a very simple way to check blood pressure at home using automatic blood pressure monitors which can be purchased for between $50 and $100.

 It is a common misconception that heart disease and high blood pressure predominantly affects men.
 However, following the menopause, women are more likely to suffer with high blood pressure than men.
-Additionally, there are certain “women’s issues” which can actually increase the risk of high blood pressure symptoms in women.
+Additionally, there are certain “women’s issues” which can increase the risk of high blood pressure symptoms in women.

 High Blood Pressure Symptoms in Women